Welcome to 2021, or 2020.2

 Others took the opportunity to claim the high road and denounce Trumpus.
 Some (including the rulers of Facebook and Twitter ) waited as long as possible to drop off his money-raising tit, as did Elaine Chao and Betsy DeVos, who resigned from the Cabinet (possibly to avoid having to vote on deposing him under the 25th Amendment).

 Speaking of con men (and women), most Evangelical leaders, watching which way the winds were blowing, initially kept quiet.
-Eventually, most expressed mild condemnation of the riot, without a...
+Eventually, most expressed mild condemnation of the riot, without acknowledging their own complicity in creating the conditions that led to it.
 Some put out false equivalencies about BLM events.
 Most avoided linking Trumpus to the attack or criticizing him personally.
 By the end of the week, with the political winds becoming clearer, they, like many of the GOP leaders, began to distance themselves from him.

 At this point, absolutely anything that any Repub official has to say, whether pro-Trumpus or anti-Trumpus, is about 2024.
 One poll indicates that 45% of Republicans approve of the storming of the Capitol.
 Another poll claims that Trumpus is the most admired person in America.
 And regardless of Democratic talk of impeachment, he still has ten days – and beyond – to lurch through our nightmares like Frankenstein’s monster.
 And it’s a serious question whether his thugs will go away once he does.
 As Richard Seymour writes,